nyuutsu/nyuu.page/content/2023-02-10-make-browsing-fandom-not-suck.markdown

 fandom.com##.article-footer
 ```

-video demonstration of how to do this can be found: [here!]
+video demonstration of how to do this can be found: [here]!

 See below for a "before" and "after".
 See below the fold for elaboration.